KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		.. rubric:: Vulkan

-		Vulkan is recommended for Android for its modern, low-level API and extension.
 		Vulkan is included as part of the NDK provided by Google and is supported on Android 7.0 (Nougat), API level 24 or higher (see `https://developer.android.com/ndk/guides/graphics <https://developer.android.com/ndk/guides/graphics>`_).

 	.. container:: opengles